Nonmonotonic inelastic tunneling spectra due to surface spin excitations in ferromagnetic junctions: Tunneling Hamiltonian and current operators for interacting electrons

-The first term in Eq. (\ref{H_T}) is the coordinate version of the well-known elastic tunneling Hamiltonian of Ref.~\onlinecite{Cohen62}.
-Expanding the operators $\Psi^{r,l}_{\alpha{\bf k}}\equiv \Psi_{\alpha{\bf k}}(\pm a/2)$ in the eigenstates of the isolated right and left systems, one can go over to the momentum representation used in Ref.~\onlinecite{Cohen62}.
+The first term in Eq. (\ref{H_T}) is the real-space version of the well-known elastic tunneling Hamiltonian (see e.g. Refs.~\cite{Cohen62,Duke69}).
+Expanding the operators $\Psi^{r,l}_{\alpha{\bf k}}\equiv \Psi_{\alpha{\bf k}}(\pm a/2)$ in the eigenstates of the isolated right and left systems, one can go over to the momentum representation used in Ref.~\cite{Cohen62}.
 The advantage of the coordinate representation (\ref{H_T}) is that the tunneling matrix element ${\cal T}$ (\ref{I_el}) is a constant, which makes perturbation theory in the coordinate representation simpler.

-The second term in Eq. (\ref{H_T}) describes inelastic electron tunneling accompanied by the magnon emission (absorption).
-It is physically equivalent to that used in Ref.~\onlinecite{Zhang97}. {\it In our model the electron-magnon coupling in the Hamiltonian} $H_T$ (\ref{H_T}) {\it comes from the exchange interaction of the itinerant electrons mediated by the Coulomb potential and is characterized by the matrix element} ${\cal V}_{\bf q}$ (\ref{Vq}) {\it which depends on the magnon wave-vector} ${\bf q}$ {\it and, therefore, on its energy}.
+The second term in Eq. (\ref{H_T}) describes inelastic electron tunneling accompanied by the emission (absorption) of a surface magnon.
+It is similar to that used in Ref.~\cite{Zhang97}.
+However, in the present model the electron-magnon coupling in the Hamiltonian $H_T$ (\ref{H_T}) comes from the exchange interaction of the itinerant electrons mediated by the Coulomb potential and is characterized by the matrix element ${\cal V}_{\bf q}$ (\ref{Vq}) which depends on the magnon wave-vector ${\bf q}$ and, therefore, on its energy.